-Add 250 ml concentrated Stain Prevent every week.
-Dissolved metal ions in the pool water can cause your liner, pool stairs and ladders to stain yellow or brown.
+Add 250 ml concentrated Stain Prevent (sequestering agent) every week.
+Dissolved metals in the pool water can cause your liner, pool stairs and ladders to stain yellow or brown.
+Stain prevent binds these metal ions so that they can be removed by the pool filter.
 This chemical is underappreciated and overlooked by new pool owners but is crucial to keeping your pool looking great.
 If your pool is salt water, bump up the dose to 350 ml every week.

 1 Litre of Stain-Prevent should also be added at the beginning of the season and just before winterizing for extra protection against liner stains.